panthavma/castagne/docs/getting-started/advanced-moves.md

 ## Special moves

 ### Throw
-Throws are a major part of fighting games, but can be quite complex to implement. `Base.casp` already has an helper for that that will take care of:
+Throws are a major part of fighting games, but can be quite complex to implement.
+Castagne already has an helper for that that will take care of:
 - Initializing the throw / airthrow parameters
 - Manage throw teching
 - Managed tech lockout
 - Manage the choice between front/back throw
 - Automatically make a back throw if you only have a front throw.

-These can be parametrized through the `Variables` block.
+These can be parametrized through the `Variables-Attacks-Throws` block.

-You need to create two moves, the first being the actual throw startup / throw whiff, which for Castagneur is `5AB`.
+You need to create two moves, the first being the actual throw startup / throw whiff state.
+Castagne has a 'Throw' input macro, so call your throw '5Throw'.

 ```
 # This will also initialize an attack, so you only need to put down a hitbox.
-Call(GroundedThrow)
+AttackRegister(Throw)

 # This is your total animation time when whiffing.
 AttackDuration(30)